Anti-Venom Market

 Anti-Venom Market Recent Developments

-- In July 2022, the foundation of the Antivenom Research and Development Centre (AVRDC) was laid at the Institute of Bioinformatics and Applied Biotechnology (IBAB), Bengaluru Helix Biotech Park, Electronics City, to boost the production activities for antivenom.
+In July 2022, the Antivenom Research and Development Centre (AVRDC) was established at the Institute of Bioinformatics and Applied Biotechnology (IBAB), Bengaluru Helix Biotech Park.
+The initiative aims to strengthen antivenom production capabilities and boost activities in the biopharmaceutical research market and the antivenom market.

 Anti-Venom Market Segment Analysis

-In this report, the Anti-Venom Market has been segmented by Type, Type Of Species, Mode Of Action, Product Type, End-User and Geography.
+In this report, the Anti-Venom Market has been segmented by Anti-Venom Species, Anti-Venom Type, Anti-Venom Mode of Action, Anti-Venom End Use, and Geography.

 Snake